Debt consolidation: Process

 The bulk of the consumer debt, especially that with a high interest, is repaid by a new loan.
 Most debt consolidation loans are offered from lending institutions and secured as a second mortgage or home equity line of credit.
 These require the individual to put up a home as collateral and the loan to be less than the equity available.

 The overall lower interest rate is an advantage that debt consolidation loan offers to consumers.
 Lenders have fixed costs to process payments and repayment can spread out over a larger period.
 However, such consolidation loans have costs: fees, interest, and "points" where one point equals to one percent of the amount borrowed.
 In some countries, these loans may provide certain tax advantages.
 Because they are secured, a lender can attempt to seize property if the borrower goes into default.

 Personal loans comprise another form of debt consolidation loan.
 Individuals can issue debtors a personal loan that satisfies the outstanding debt and creates a new one on their own terms.
 These loans, often unsecured, are based on the personal relationship rather than collateral.

-In United States, there are certain companies and private law firms, addressed as debt relief companies and/or debt consolidation companies, that provide professional debt consolidation services.

-A Consumer can approach them for debt help, and make only one monthly payment to them.
-This payment will then be disbursed, by these companies, among the various creditors, the consumer is indebted to.
+In United States, there are certain companies and private law firms addressed as debt relief companies and/or debt consolidation companies that provide professional debt consolidation services.
+A consumer can approach them for debt help and make only one monthly payment to them.
+This payment will then be disbursed by these companies among the various creditors the consumer is indebted to.

-Many other countries, alongside United States, also have such professional services for the benefit of consumers, struggling with household debt.
+Many other countries, alongside the United States, also have such professional services for the benefit of consumers struggling with household debt.